On the Graph Theory of Majority Illusions: Theoretical Results and Computational Experiments: Preliminaries

-\paragraph{Formal definitions} We start by introducing some notions to be able to talk about which opinion is prevalent in a network, be it locally or globally.
-Given a set $S$ of agents such that $|S|=n$ and a coloring $c$, a color $x$ is a \textit{majority winner} of $S$ (we write $M_S=x$) if $|\{i\in S\mid c_i=x\}|$ > $\frac{n}{2}$.
-When neither color is a majority winner among $S$ (there is a tie), we will write $M_S=tie$.
-We say that an agent is under majority \emph{illusion} if both the agent's neighbourhood and the entire network have a majority winner (no tie) but they are different.
+We will now define the notions described informally above.
+We start by introducing some auxiliary terminology to be able to talk about which opinion is prevalent in a network, be it locally or globally.
+Given a set $S$ of agents such that $|S|=n$ and a coloring $c$, a color $x$ is a \textit{majority winner} of $S$ (we write $M_S=x$) if $|\{i\in S\mid c_i=x\}| \geq\frac{n}{2}$.
+When two colors are a majority winner among $S$ (there is a tie), we will write $M_S=tie$.
+We say that an agent is under majority \emph{illusion} if both the agent's neighborhood and the entire network have only one majority winner (no tie) but they are different.
 This definition is equivalent to that in \cite{Grandi2022}.